-Artwork: by @l.e.t._les.enfants.terrible, Stay Weird
+Artwork: Stencil work by L.E.T. (@l.e.t._les.enfants.terrible), Stay Weird

-Artwork: by @l.e.t._les.enfants.terrible, Stay Weird
+Artwork: Stencil work by L.E.T. (@l.e.t._les.enfants.terrible), Stay Weird

 Strange how a year ago I wrote a post about today being William Shakespeare’s birthday and 400 years since he passed away.
 I also happened to mention a wonderful film by Jim Jarmusch, Only Lovers Left Alive, because Jarmusch featured the character Christopher Marlowe played by John Hurt as the writer of Shakespeare’s plays.
 And he was a vampire!